Staggerlee011/docker-certified-associate/Image-Creation-Management-and-Registry/dockerfile-options.md

-# Describe Dockerfile options [add, copy, volumes, expose, entrypoint, etc)
+# Describe options, such as add, copy, volumes, expose, entry point

 Below are the building blocks for creating a dockerfile.

 ## Comments

 comments are written using `#`

 `# This is a comment`

 ## FROM

 Starting point for a dockerfile, used to pull from other images.

 You can either use: